space-void15/space-void15/README.md

-# Hey, I'm Void 👋
+# Hey, I'm Void

-I’m a Computer Science student majoring in **Artificial Intelligence**, building at the intersection of slick frontend design and intelligent backend logic.
+I’m a Computer Science student majoring in Artificial Intelligence, building at the intersection of slick frontend design and intelligent backend logic.
 I love taking complex AI models and wrapping them in clean, highly interactive user experiences that live on the web.

 When I'm not tweaking a layout or writing queries, I’m usually building custom digital experiences, working out, or exploring scalable cloud architectures.

 ---

-### 🛠️ My Tech Toolbox
+### My Tech Toolbox

 | Category | Technologies |
 | :--- | :--- |